Generalized Quantifiers on Dependent Types: A System for Anaphora: Dynamic extensions of contexts

 \subsection{Quantificational subordination}

-Let us begin by considering an example in (1): \begin{enumerate}[(1)] \item Every man loves a woman.
-They kiss them. \end{enumerate} We build the representation of the first sentence in (1):

-Sentences of English, contrary to sentences of our formal language, are often ambiguous.
-Hence one such representation can be associated with more than one sentence in our formal language.
-The next step thus involves disambiguation.
-We take quantifier phrases of a given representation and organize them into all possible chains of quantifiers (with some restrictions imposed on particular quantifiers).
-The disambiguation process will not concern us here, but see \cite{BZ} for the extensive discussion of the restrictions on particular quantifiers concerning the places in prefixes at which they can occur \footnote{In connection with complex sentences, we just add one further qualification: the scope of a quantifier is always clause-bounded.}.

-In our system language expressions (i.e. quantifiers, quantifier phrases, predicates, (pre-) chains, and sentences) are all defined in context.
-Thus the first sentence in (1) (on the most natural interpretation where \textit{a woman} depends on \textit{every man}) translates into a sentence with a chain of quantifiers in a context:

-and says that the set of pairs, a man and a woman he loves, has the following property: the set of those men that love some woman each is the set of all men.
-The way to understand the second sentence in (1) (i.e., the anaphoric continuation) is that every man kisses the women he loves rather than those loved by someone else.
-Thus the first sentence in (1) must deliver some internal relation between the types corresponding to the two quantifier phrases.
-This observation presents a case of quantificational subordination and is well-known from the dynamic semantics literature (\cite{KR}, \cite{vanB}, \cite{KM}, \cite{NR}).
+Consider now a case of quantificational subordination (to better illustrate the full benefits of our interpretational algorithm, we will use a more difficult variant of the example introduced in Section \ref{4}) \begin{enumerate}[(2)] \item Most men love two women.
+They (each) kiss them. \end{enumerate} The first sentence in (2) (on the interpretation where \textit{two women} depends on \textit{most men}) is understood to mean that most men are such that they each love a potentially different set of two women.
+The way to understand the second sentence in (2) is that every man who loves two women kisses the women he loves rather than those loved by someone else.
+Thus, intuitively, the first sentence in (2) must deliver a dependency between each of the men and the women they love.